MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/FLOW/README.md

 The reduced public input dataset is archived separately and is not stored directly in this GitHub repository because of its size.

+The sequence file used by the workflow is provided in this repository.

-It can be retrieved from Zenodo at:
+The reduced dataset can be retrieved from Zenodo at:

 **[Zenodo link to be added here]**